 - Witness Protection - These enemies will prevent a set amount of damage from going through to any witness.
 For example, if a witness has protection of 2, and a credibility score of 5, you must do 7 damage in a single attack to eliminate them.
 If you only manage 5, 3 of that damage will get through to their life total reducing them to 2 credibility.
 If you attack again, the witness protection will continue to block the first 2 damage, requiring you to do at least 4 damage in a single attack.

 Items are available to purchase at stores throughout the course of the game, and a few are given by grateful clients after various cases.
 These upgrades in most cases increase one of three base skill lines Materialism, Decadence, and Vanity.
-Some items grant other abilities like increasing the number of uses of a unique skill, increasing the minimum or maximum damage of a skill, increasing the starting point for your case strength or action points, as well as some others.
+Some items grant other abilities like increasing the number of uses of a unique skill, increasing the minimum or maximum damage of a skill, increasing the starting point for the player's case strength or action points, as well as some others.

 Each skill in the game is given a specific color.
 Purple skills deal with doing damage to the credibility or health of a piece of evidence, or a person.
 These skills are under the materialism category.
 Orange skills deal with temporarily reducing the damage of a piece of evidence, or a person.
 These skills are under the decadence category.
 Blue skills are special skills that can only be used once per case.
 These skills are under the vanity category.
 These skills do a variety of functions such as adding extra damage to attacks, restoring case strength or adding action points.